kee-org/www-kee-pm/content/keevault/delete-account.md

 recaptcha: true
 ---

-Sorry you're considering deleting your Kee Vault account.
-We want to help as many people as possible to access the best personal password manager so if there's anything we could do to help you to keep using your Kee Vault account, please check out our community forum where many solutions already exist and we'd be happy to hear your feedback.
+Sorry you’re considering deleting your Kee Vault account.
+We want to help as many people as possible to access the best personal password manager so if there’s anything we could do to help you to keep using your Kee Vault account, please check out our community forum where many solutions already exist and we’d be happy to hear your feedback.

 We must protect your critical password data from malicious or accidental deletion - for many of our users account deletion could have disastrous personal and financial implications.